 Turkey baster, brush, or ladle (optional, if basting)

-Prepare the turkey for roasting: Thirty minutes to an hour before roasting, take the turkey out of the fridge.
+Prepare the turkey for roasting.
+Thirty minutes to an hour before roasting, take the turkey out of the refrigerator.
 Remove any packaging and the bag of giblets (check in the body cavity and in the neck cavity).
-Set the turkey breast-side up on the roasting rack and let it sit while the oven preheats.
+Set the turkey breast-side up on the roasting rack set in a roasting pan and let it sit while the oven preheats.
 This takes the chill off the meat, which helps the meat cook faster and more evenly.
 It also gives the skin time to dry out, which promotes browning and crisping.
 (Note: Your turkey will likely still feel cool to the touch after sitting at room temperature — that's fine and you can continue on with roasting.)

-Preheat the oven to 450°F: Position an oven rack in the bottom third of your oven and preheat the oven to 450°F. If you brined your turkey, as we did, no need to do anything now.
+Preheat the oven to 450°F. Position an oven rack in the bottom third of your oven, remove any racks above it, and heat the oven to 450°F. If you brined your turkey, as we did, no need to do anything now.
 If your turkey is straight out of the package, rub it with some salt and pepper before putting it in the oven.
 We recommend leaving your turkey un-stuffed and un-trussed, both because it's easier and because the turkey will cook more evenly.

-Add liquid to the roasting pan: When ready to roast, pour two cups of broth or water into the roasting pan.
+Add liquid to the roasting pan.
+When ready to roast, pour the broth or water into the roasting pan.

-Check the turkey's temperature: Begin checking the turkey's temperature about halfway through the estimated cooking time.
-Check the temperature in three places: the breast, outer thigh, and inside thigh (see photos above).
+Check the turkey's temperature.
+Begin checking the turkey's temperature about halfway through the estimated cooking time.
+Check the temperature in three places: the breast, outer thigh, and inside thigh.
 In every case, the meat should be at least 165°F when the turkey has finished cooking.
 If any place is under that temperature, put the turkey back in the oven for another 20 minutes.
 Shield the breast meat with foil if needed to keep it from overcooking.

-Rest the turkey before carving: Grab one side of the roasting rack with an oven mitt and tilt the whole pan so the liquids inside the turkey cavity run out into the pan.
+Rest the turkey before carving.
+Remove the turkey from the oven.
+Grab one side of the roasting rack with an oven mitt and tilt the whole pan so the liquids inside the turkey cavity run out into the pan.
 (These juices are used to make the gravy.)
-Then, lift the whole turkey (still on the rack) and transfer it to a cutting board.
-Tent the turkey with aluminum foil and let it rest for at least 30 minutes.
+Then, lift the whole turkey (still on the rack) and transfer it to a clean cutting board.
+Tent the turkey loosely with aluminum foil and let it rest for at least 30 minutes.
 This gives time for the meat to firm up and the juices to be re-absorbed into the muscle tissue, making the turkey easier to slice and taste juicier.